AdamTempest/Exercism_PHP_Solutions/Tournament/README.md

-# Tally the results of a small football competition.
+# Tally the results of a small football competition

 Based on an input file containing which team played against which and what the outcome was, create a file with a table like this: